ras52/bootstrap/stage-3/README.txt

 means that some object files (for instance, those containing the malloc implementation) can linked into several different executables.
-To support this, the assembler now includes ELF .rel.text, .symtab and .strtab sections in its output.
+To support this, the assembler now includes ELF .rel.text, .symtab and .strtab sections in its output, removing the need for the stage 1 elfify program.

+The assembler requires its source file to be suffixed .s and automatically assigns the output file name by replacing the .s with a .o suffix.

+  Usage: as test.s